jeppe742/DeltaLakeReader/README.md

 ## Amazon Web Service (AWS)
 The AWS integration is based on [s3fs](https://s3fs.readthedocs.io/en/latest/) package, developed by the [Dask](https://dask.org/) community.

-To authenticate you can either specify the access key and secret, or since it's build on `boto`, use one of their methods for authentication. [read more about authentication using AWS SDK ](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html)
+To authenticate you can either specify the access key and secret, or since it's build on `boto`, use one of their methods for authentication.
+See [authentication using AWS SDK ](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) for more information.

 ```python
 from deltalake import DeltaTable